junaidalam2/basecamp_part2_django/README.md

-todo:
--favicon
--readme
--gmail/github configuration

 # Basecamp Project

-This project is a Django-based application that allows users to manage projects, message boards, and user authentication, including third-party logins with Google and GitHub.
+This project is a Django-based application that allows users to manage projects with features for collaboration and file sharing.

 ## Table of Contents
 - [Features](#features)